Introduction

 Employees are entitled to paternity leave:

-• 10 consecutive paid days off must be given to fathers of a child born naturally or cesarean birth.
+- 10 consecutive paid days off must be given to fathers of a child born naturally or by cesarean birth.

 Public holidays

-There are 11 national holidays in a year in Peru for which employees must be given paid time off, in addition to 30 paid days off annual leave:
+There are 16 national holidays in 2026 for which employees must be given paid time off, in addition to 30 days of annual leave:

 If an employee works on a non-working holiday without an extra day of rest to compensate for it, that employee must be paid the regular rate plus a 100% surcharge.